bOhYee/DLX-MS2023/README.md

 # DLX-MS2023
-Repository for the DLX project developed for the Microelectronic Systems course at Polytechnic of Turin in 2023.
+Repository for the DLX project developed for the Microelectronics Systems course at Polytechnic of Turin during 2023.
+The processor was not only designed but also synthesized and a physical layout was produced.
+An analysis of these last two steps is performed inside the provided [report](Documentation/Documentation.pdf).

 ## Contents
 - [Architecture overview](#architecture-overview)